lhartung/pulseaudio-snap/docs/install-pulseaudio.md

 ```

-As may noted, we do not connect the home plug of the PulseAudio snap by default.
+As maybe noted, we do not connect the home plug of the PulseAudio snap by default.
 This is because normally you will use another snap to play audio through PulseAudio
 and then PulseAudio itself does not need any access to something outside of its
 snap as the playing snap will submits its audio data over network or memory based